Sparse Functional Boxplots for Multivariate Curves: Applications

-The intensity sparse two-stage functional boxplot (bottom row, Figure \ref{mal}) displays the relative intensity of the missing values inside the central region for each variable.
-Horizontally, the missing values are most intense during 1985-1995 for the prevalence of stunted growth, and 2015-2019 for the prevalence of low birth weight.
-Vertically, the fitted missing values are concentrated mainly at $30$-$40\%$ from 1985 to 1995, and shrink to $20$-$30\%$ from 2018 to 2019 in stunted growth prevalence.
-In low birth weight prevalence, the fitted values are restricted to $10$-$13\%$ before 1995 and expand to $8$-$17\%$ after 2015.
+The intensity sparse two-stage functional boxplot (bottom row, Figure \ref{mal}) displays the relative intensity of the fitted missing values inside the central region for each variable.
+The missing values for the prevalence of low birth weight are most intense in the almost white region: with the interval 1985-1988 and the estimates around 30\%-40\%.
+Comparatively, the missing values with the most intensity for the low birth weight lie in the region where the estimates are between 8\% and 12\% and time is between 2018-2019.
+In addition, we can see the relative intensity of fitted missing values in both variables at each fixed time.
+For instance, for the stunted growth, when the year is 1985, missing values are mostly distributed between 25\%-40\% prevalence labeled in white, followed by the prevalence between 21\%-25\% and 40\%-42\% labeled in yellow, after that the prevalence between 19-21\% and 42-44\% labeled in gold, then the prevalence between 16\%-19\% and 45\%-49\% labeled in tomato, succeeded by the prevalence above 49\% including the least sparseness intensity labeled in magenta.